Say hello to one of my new favorite sides – parmesan roasted parsnips!

 Substitutions and additions

-- parsnips – if you can’t find parsnips, carrots would work great.
+- parsnips – while the recipe would completely change if you swap out the parsnips, carrots would work. instead.

 More healthy side dish recipes